Babe Ruth's called shot: Origins of the called-shot story

-Another story from baseball folklore tells that Ruth's attitude toward the Cubs was rooted in his anger that his ex-Yankee teammate Mark Koenig, now with the Cubs, was denied a full World Series share.

 Nonetheless, the called shot further became etched as truth into the minds of thousands of people after the 1948 film The Babe Ruth Story, which starred William Bendix as Ruth.
 The film took its material from Ruth's autobiography, and hence did not question the veracity of the called shot.
 Two separate biographical films made in the 1990s also repeated this gesture in an unambiguous way, coupled with Ruth hitting the ball over the famous ivy-covered wall, which did not actually exist at Wrigley Field until five years later.

 Eyewitness accounts

-Eyewitness accounts were equally inconclusive and widely varied, with some of the opinions possibly skewed by partisanship.
+Eyewitness accounts were equally inconclusive and widely varied, with some of the opinions possibly skewed by partisanship: